FranxYao/franxyao.github.io/index.md

 ### The Bayesian's Creed

-The deep belief and core value that are independent of outer environment. 独立于环境变化的深刻信念与核心价值
+Your deep belief and core value are independent of any outer environment factors

 ---